raysers/Mflux-ComfyUI/README.md

 !!!
 If nodes are highlighted in red, use ComfyUI-Manager's "One-click Install Missing Nodes."
 !!!
 Please note that all processes at the end use preview nodes, which do not automatically save.
 You need to manually save the generated images you are satisfied with or simply replace the preview nodes with save nodes.

-In the **Quick MFlux Generation** node, if the metadata option is set to true (default is false), the generated images will be saved to **ComfyUI/output/Mflux**, along with a JSON file with the same name as the image, which contains almost all the generation parameters for that image.
-I personally prefer to keep metadata set to true and connect to the preview node instead of the save node.
-The advantage of this approach is that it avoids duplicate saves, and if you need to retrieve information about a certain image in the future, you can check directly in the JSON file, making it easy to replicate the image.
-Thus, in this update, metadata is set to true by default, and it can be turned off with just one click.

 ### **Possible Explorations**

 #### **Mflux MAX:**